eldercrow/openimage-script/README.md

 # openimage-script

-Personal codes for creating mxnet .rec files and training classifiers.
+Personal codes for training with Open Image Dataset.